MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-R-Walkin-Coolers-Walkin-Freezers/subjectgroup-ECFR4ee87e53a7237a2-Test-Procedures/section-431.305.md

 (2) Display of required information.
 All orientation, spacing, type sizes, typefaces, and line widths to display this required information must be the same as or similar to the display of the other performance data included on the panel's permanent nameplate.
 The permanent nameplate must be visible unless the panel is assembled into a completed walk-in.

-(b) Door nameplate—(1) Required information.
-The permanent nameplate of a walk-in cooler or walk-in freezer door for which standards are prescribed in § 431.306 must be marked clearly with the following information:
+(b) Door nameplate— (1) *Required information.* The permanent nameplate of a walk-in cooler or walk-in freezer door for which standards are prescribed in § 431.306 must be marked clearly with the following information:

-(i) The door brand or manufacturer; and
+(i) The door brand or manufacturer;

+(ii) For non-display doors manufactured with foam insulation, the date of manufacture; and

-(ii) One of the following statements, as appropriate:
+(iii) One of the following statements, as appropriate:

 (A) “This door is designed and certified for use in walk-in cooler applications.”